-STS-2 control and calibration unit (Fig. 7d) has been developed for centring pendulums and for seismometer calibration.
-The device is being connected to the “Monitor” connector of the host box provided by the seismometer producer.
-The host box forms the integral part of the system, through which the STS-2 seismometers is supplied with electric energy.
-The STS-2 control and calibration unit displays positions of the pendulums for the U, V and W components, or offsets of the standard Z, NS, EW components of the output signal.
-The unit is equipped with a button of automatic centring of pendulum position (auto-zero push button), connected in parallel to similar button of the host box.
-The 120 s / 1 s switch of the control and calibration unit changes modes between the broad-band and short-period regime.
+The STS-2 control and calibration unit (Fig. 7d) has been developed for centring pendulums and for calibrating the Streckeisen STS-2 seismometers.
+The device is being connected to the host box provided by the seismometer producer.
+The host box forms the integral part of the system, through which the STS-2 seismometers are controlled and powered.
+The host box has two connectors.
+The first one is used to connect the digitizer, the second one (marked as "Monitor") serves for a remote control and monitoring of the seismometer via the STS-2 control and calibration unit.
+This unit displays positions of the pendulums for the U, V and W components, or, it can be switched to show offsets of the standard Z, NS, EW components of the output signal.
+The unit is equipped with a button of automatic centring of pendulum position (auto-zero push button) connected in parallel to a similar button of the host box.
+The 120 s / 1 s switch of the control and calibration unit changes modes between the broad-band and short-period regimes.

-Each of the U, V and W components can be calibrated separately with the unit step signal or the Dirac delta pulse.
+Each of the U, V and W components can be calibrated separately with the unit rectangular signal or the Dirac delta pulse.
 There is also a switch for an external calibrating signal of an arbitrary shape, e.g., of a sinusoidal signal.
 If the components are calibrated together, calibration currents and their polarities are chosen so that the output signals (components Z, NS, EW) have the same amplitudes and polarities.
 This procedure guarantees correct functioning of the seismometer.

 3.5 GAIA gain and calibration unit

 GAIA gain and calibration unit (Fig. 7e) checks and calibrates inputs into the GAIA DAS, but it can be used for calibration of any type of digitizers as well (Kinemetrics, Nanometrics, Reftek, Guralp etc.), after being equipped with corresponding connector reductions.
-The unit enables to calibrate analogue inputs, to set order of channels, to evaluate cross-talks between the channels, to measure channel amplification and sensitivity (the gain, i.e., the counts to voltage conversion).
+The unit enables to calibrate analogue inputs, to check the correct order of the channels, to determine intensity of cross-talks between the channels, to measure channel amplification and sensitivity (a voltage corresponding to the LSB - least significant bit).
 Number of channels undergoing calibration and channel polarity can be changed.
-Differential mode and the plus or minus single-ended regimes can be switched over.
-The calibration is done by voltage jump of a known size.
-Built-in generator of saw-shape calibrating voltage serves for a judgement of linearity of the input signal.
+The calibration is done by a defined voltage jump.
+For calibration of the analog inputs, we can use a differential, or a single-ended mode. .
+In the differential mode, the voltage is connected between inputs marked as +IN and -IN.
+In the single-ended mode, the calibrating voltage is connected to Ground (GND) and +IN or -IN.
+Built-in generator of saw-shape calibrating voltage serves for an assessment of linearity of the analog-to-digital conversion.

-4 Data quality control and assurance
+4 Data-quality control and assurance

-Currently used high-resolution seismological methods require high-quality data inputs.
-The high level of data quality has to be stable during a long-time interval for seismological observatories and for a full time of operation of temporary stations within passive experiments.
-Data quality control represents the necessary step for achievement of the high-quality seismic data.
-We differentiate (1) in-situ controls with technical equipment, applied during installation of stations and their servicing, and (2) ex-post software controls, applied on downloaded data.
+The high level of data quality has to be stable during a long-time interval for seismological observatories and for a whole time of operation of temporary stations within passive experiments.
+Data-quality control represents the necessary step to achieve and maintain the high-quality level of recorded data.
+We differentiate (1) in-situ controls with technical equipment, applied during station installation and servicing, and (2) subsequent software controls, applied to downloaded data.

 4.1 Seismic noise